OV3RLORDS-MODS/Node-Manager/README.md

 - Overview: Intuitive interface for selecting the batch file used for server startup.
 - File Explorer Integration: Browse and select batch files directly from your system.
 - File Validation: Automatically verifies that the selected batch file is valid and executable.
+- Start, stop and restart server with one click.

 ----------------------—-----------------------—-----------------------—--